pvanliefland/pierre-docs/basic_bundle_dev.rst

 2. Controller and templates
 ---------------------------

-In the previous section (todo: add link), we let Symfony2 autimatically generate a controller for us.
+In the previous section (todo: add link), we let Symfony2 automatically generate a controller for us.

 Now, you can start the generated controller.
 Usually, the first step is to have an index action in the default controller, without any parameter, to serve as the starting point of the website or application.